 The fink truss can be manufactured from the thinner 35 mm sections of timber.
 This smaller timber section means that the trusses are lighter, when on site this lighter weight can mean that handling on-site may require only two or three people instead of a team, or some variation of a mechanical lift.
 This can offer a cost-saving for smaller projects where the hire cost of a mechanical lift or extra labour could be a significant expense.

-If you wish to enquire about fink trusses, please contact our team on 01952 771170, email us at firstname.lastname@example.org or use the truss quotation form.
+If you wish to know more about fink roof truss details, please contact our team on 01952 771170, email us at firstname.lastname@example.org or use the truss quotation form.